HiveMQ Edge General Installation Information

 The following instructions show how to start HiveMQ Edge after the installation.

-Start HiveMQ Edge manually
+Start HiveMQ Edge Manually

 1. Change to the HiveMQ directory: